usdot-jpo-ode/wzdx/spec-content/README.md

 # WZDx Specification Content
-The WZDx specification describes the content and structure of a WZDx GeoJSONrepository  a relational model to manage data structure.
+The WZDx specification describes the content and structure of a WZDx GeoJSON document.
 It defines distinct entities called objects which contain the data content (called fields or properties) of each entity.
-The structure of and relationship between objects describes how a WZDx feed will look.
-These objects are found in the [objects](/spec-content/objects) directory.
+The structure of and relationship between objects describes how the GeoJSON output of a WZDx feed looks.
+Objects are found in the [objects](/spec-content/objects) directory.

 The value of some properties of an object are restricted to a defined set of values.
 These enumerations are found in the [enumerated-types](/spec-content/enumerated-types) directory.

 ## Objects
 The WZDx specification describes the structure and content of a GeoJSON document, which can be called an instance of a "WZDx Feed".
 Each WZDx GeoJSON document has one root object, a [WZDxFeed](/spec-content/objects/WZDxFeed.md) object, with many properties and nested objects.
 Each distinct object is described in its own human-readable markdown file within the [objects](/spec-content/objects) directory, as well as within the JSON schema in `/create-feed/schemas/`.
 An object represents a distinct entity, such as a road event, a lane, or information about a feed.
-All pieces of data that descibe that entity are included as properties of the object.
+All pieces of data that describe that entity are included as properties of the object.

 ### Object Details
 Each object is described by a table of properties, which are each defined by the following characteristics: